 Some authorities encourage health and safety staff to work towards a postgraduate qualification such as an MSc in Health and Safety.

-Irrespective of your work setting, you'll attend courses in order to update your knowledge on new developments in health and safety.
+Regardless of your work setting, you'll attend courses in order to update your knowledge on new developments in health and safety.
 You are expected to acquire and develop a good understanding of legal and technical matters.

 As a new recruit within the HSE, you'll join as a trainee inspector of health and safety in the Field Operations Directorate (FOD).
-Subject to satisfactory completion of the two-year training programme, you may be promoted to principal inspector or above.
+Subject to satisfactory completion of the training programme, you may be promoted to principal inspector or above.

 As your career develops, it may be necessary to change location to take on increased responsibility, take a different post within the HSE or take a secondment to another part of the Civil Service.